vipickering/vincentp/_posts/2013-10-24-my-front-end-development-process-start-to-finish.md

 My answer is something most developers aren't ready to hear:

-> Why would you use a framework for a one-off website?
+> Why would you use a framework for a one-off site?

 The reply from the developer then follows the format of:

-> I don't just use it for one website, I use it for all my websites!
+> I don't just use it for one site, I use it for all my sites!

 To which I would always respond: